 David’s science teacher, Becky Gaffney, encouraged him to apply for the program.

-“David has a strong background in STEM due to his work with Phillip Miller in the Experiential Learning Program,” Gaffney said.
+“David has a strong background in STEAM due to his work with Phillip Miller in the Experiential Learning Program,” Gaffney said.
 “Since the beginning of the school year, it’s been clear that David works and thinks at a high level and has strong problem-solving skills.
 When David has time, he volunteers to help with tasks like setting up, leveling and testing the 3D printers.
 I knew the NASA Aerospace Scholar program was a perfect fit.”